Toroidal Cartesian Products Where One Factor is 3-Connected: Restricting toroidal via vertex connectivity.

 We now work to show that severe restrictions can be placed on $H$ when $\kappa(G) \in \{3,4\}$.
 We first need a basic fact about $3$-connected graphs.

 \begin{lemma} Let $G$ be a $3$-connected graph.
 Then $G$ contains a $K_4$ minor. \end{lemma}

-\begin{proof} The work of Tutte \cite{Tu1961} shows that any simple, $3$-connected graph contains a wheel graph $W_n$ as a minor, for some $n \geq 3$; see Figure \ref{figW5} for a diagram of $W_5$.
-At the same time, $W_m$ is a minor of $W_n$, whenever $m \leq n$.
-It is easy to see that one can first delete an appropriate number of the spoke edges of $W_n$ that connect to the central vertex, and then, contract some of the edges along the $n$-cycle of $W_n$ to obtain a $W_m$ minor.
-Thus, $W_3 = K_4$ is a minor of any simple, $3$-connected graph, as needed. \end{proof}
+\begin{proof} The work of Tutte \cite{Tu1961} shows that any simple $3$-connected graph contains a wheel graph $W_n$ as a minor, for some $n \geq 3$.
+Whenever $m \leq n$, it is easy to see that $W_m$ is a minor of $W_n$: one can first delete an appropriate number of the spoke edges of $W_n$ that connect to the central vertex, and then, contract some of the edges along the $n$-cycle of $W_n$ to obtain a $W_m$ minor.
+Thus, $W_3 = K_4$ is a minor of any simple $3$-connected graph, as needed. \end{proof}

 This result has immediate consequences for classifying toroidal Cartesian products where one factor is $3$-connected.